Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 The Cost-Per-Wear Calculation

 A ฿2,500 sustainable top worn 50 times costs ฿50/wear.
 A ฿500 fast fashion top worn 5 times costs ฿100/wear.
-Sustainability wins financially.
+The more expensive piece is the cheaper one.

 | Factor | Fast Fashion Top | Sustainable Top |